eddiesigner/bold-docs/core-features/tags-page.md

 # Tags Page

 On this page, you can quickly view all the tags.
-You can explore a live demo by clicking [this link](https://bold.eduardogomez.io/tags), and it appears as follows:
+You can explore a live demo by clicking [this link](https://bold.eduardogomez.io/tags), and it looks like this:

 ![](https://res.cloudinary.com/edev/image/upload/v1708188034/bold/CleanShot_2024-02-17_at_17.39.36.jpg)